 - Freezing: For the best taste and texture, I do not recommend freezing matzo bread after it has been baked.
 You can prep the matzo dough ahead of time and store it in the refrigerator for up to two days.
 In the freezer for a month or more, and then thaw before baking.
 Storing in the refrigerator or freezer will mean this recipe is not kosher.
 It will not fall in the 18-minute timeframe.

 What is Matzo meal? and how to make it //

 Matzo meal is simply ground matzo.
 Just break up the matzo in smaller pieces and grind it, preferably using your blender or food processor.
 You can buy matzo meal, but you will enjoy making it from this homemade recipe.

 FAQ about Homemade Matzo //

-What is the difference between matzoh and matzah?
-Matzo, matzoh, and matzah.
+What is the difference between matzo and matzah?
+Matzo, matzah, matzoh, and matza.
 These are all different ways of spelling and pronouncing the name for the traditional unleavened flatbread eaten at Passover in the Jewish tradition.